MatthewRGonzalez/Econometric/_pages/about.md

 permalink: /about/
 ---

-*Ahead of the Curve* is intended to serve as a collection of thoughts, ideas and visualizations as a pursue a graduate degree in Economics.
+*Ahead of the Curve* is intended to serve as a collection of thoughts, ideas and visualizations as I pursue a graduate degree in Economics.

 ## Who am I?
 Matthew Gonzalez is a **predoctoral research fellow** in Sociology at the Johns Hopkins University.